fshaked/rust-verification-tools/case-studies/src/sources.md

 solve the first one so we may wish to limit ourselves to only tackling the first of each pair.

-### 2015 Day 1

-Propverify problems found

-- No support for using Arbitrary::any strategy using "x: i32" syntax.
-Fixed.
-- No support for regex string strategies
-- No support for using ? the way that proptest does

-Specification thoughts

-- Testing tradition might use up, down, none as tests and those might be fairly effective at finding the non-corner case bugs.
-  Their constrained nature might also make them work well with KLEE - except for the unbounded nature of the strings.
-- The tests empty, singleton and append completely characterize the behaviour of santa and their unconstrained inputs means that they have potential to find corner case bugs.
-  But, they are also harder for KLEE to run because they are unconstrained.
-- The singleton test doesn't give a lot of assurance because the `santa_onechar` helper function replicates so much of the structure of `santa` that common-mode failure is likely.
-(The up/down/none tests are better in that regard.)
-- The filtered check is probably the most satisfying.
-  One way to think about it  is as a less efficient implementation of `santa`.
-  This view is emphasized in the filtered2 variant that creates a separate function with (almost) the same signature as `santa`.
-- Irritating noise about isize -> usize conversion and use of `unwrap()` to handle it in `santa_spec` - slightly worrying to have the reference potentially panic.
-  (That's from the type system though, not the verification)

 ## Programming textbooks

 Programming textbooks often contain exercises of increasing complexity.